CCTV England – Made in England and Used in England

 The visual appearance of this CCTV camera from England operating automatically protecting all surroundings, displays to would-be criminals that the entire site is constantly watched by many surveillance experts.

 Some of Viseum UK’s latest Community SafetyWatch® Partners:

 Safe City London

-Soon after London Borough of Richmond’s first proof-of-concept installation, it captured its first incident that would usually be missed by any other manned or unmanned CCTV camera.
-This council was astonished when they played back their video to watch the incident unfold with quality evidence to convict.
-This is because if any other camera managed to record it, it would be so rare that it would make headline news.
+Soon after London Borough of Richmond’s first pilot installations, they captured incidence that would usually be missed by any other manned or unmanned CCTV camera.
+This council was astonished when they played back their video to watch incidents unfold with quality evidence to convict.

 Viseum has also partnered with Nottingham City Council to improve the operational processes of the Viseum cameras in their CCTV control room, so that their CCTV operators can respond to incidents in the most effective way.
 This is Nottingham City Council’s Community SafetyWatch® business model.

 Viseum has partnered with Salford City Council to digitally integrate its cameras with the council’s command control and communications, in order to permit their CCTV operators to use the locally stored Viseum camera recordings, and help clear up crime more effectively.
 Danny Hoy, Facilities Manager for Salford City Council, said: “Viseum’s Panoramic Camera functions make it ideal for covering large-scale events.
 Traditional cameras can only look at a fraction of a space at any one time.”